-The common types of general strikes that occur in Nepal are: (a) nationwide strikes (Nepal Bandh); (b) regional strikes; and (c) city strikes.
-The length and severity of a general strike depends on the motive behind the strike.
-In general, such strikes are called on for one or two days.
-In some circumstances, a week or longer general strikes have also been occurred a few times.
-However, week-long general strikes are called less frequently.
+The common types of general strikes that occur in Nepal are: (a) nationwide strikes (Nepal Bandh); (b) regional strikes; (c) city strikes; (d) fuel related strikes; and (e) students' strikes.
+The main forms of general strikes that affect the economy are nationwide (national level), regional and fuel related strikes as they enforce the closure of everything from roads to shops, cafes, restaurants, markets, industries, etc. The length and severity of a general strike depend on the motive behind the strike.
+A political party might call for a road strike or a local business strike or an all-out general strike.
+Generally speaking, general strikes are only for one or two days.
+However, in some circumstances, a week or longer general strikes have also been occurred a few times.
+But, week-long general strikes are called less frequently.
+Fuel related strikes have occurred when there is either a price hike or short supply of fuel.
+This type of strike again means closure of road transport.